pattern

 tautologia

-Ex: Writers and speakers are often advised to tautology to ensure their communication is clear and concise without unnecessary repetition .A scrittori e oratori viene spesso consigliato di evitare la **tautologia** per assicurare che la loro comunicazione sia chiara e concisa senza ripetizioni inutili.
+Ex: Writers and speakers are often advised to avoid tautology to ensure their communication is clear and concise without unnecessary repetition .A scrittori e oratori viene spesso consigliato di evitare la **tautologia** per assicurare che la loro comunicazione sia chiara e concisa senza ripetizioni inutili.

 daily words